cristiantobol/developer-toolcamp/session_06_more_react.md

-The new components used to build this page all use the same approaches we have already seen with information being passed as `props` and a `map` being used to render a list of items from an Array.
+The new components used to build this page all use the same approaches we have already seen with information being passed as `props` and a `map` being used to render lists of items from an Array.

 You're encouraged to take a closer look at the following files in your own time to understand them better: